Dawlish Lease Extension - Free Consultation

 It may end up saving you thousands.

-Why you should commence your Dawlish lease extension
+Why you should start your Dawlish lease extension today:

 Increase your lease and increase your Dawlish property value

-It’s an underpublicised certainty that a Dawlish residential lease is a wasting asset.
-The lease value reduces in proportion to its lease length.
-The extent of this is not fully appreciated in the early years due to the reduction being disguised by increases in the Dawlish property prices.Once your lease nears 85ish years, you should start considering a lease extension.
-If the number of years remaining drops below 80 years, you will then be required to pay 50% of the property's 'marriage value' on top of the usual cost of the lease extension to the landlord.
-The marriage fee is the amount of additional value that a lease extension will add the property The majority of leasehold owners in Dawlish will be able to extend under the legislation; however a conveyancer should be able to confirm whether you qualify for an extension.
-In some situations you may not be entitled.
-There are also strict timeframes and procedures to be adhered to once the process has commenced and you will need to be guided by your lawyer throughout the process.
+Unfortunately that a Dawlish residential lease is a wasting asset.
+As the lease term reduces so does the value of the property.
+The extent of this is taken for granted in the first few years due to the depreciation being disguised by increases in the Dawlish property prices.Once your lease nears 85ish years, you should start considering a lease extension.
+If the number of years remaining falls under 80 years, you will then be required to pay half of the property's 'marriage value' on top of the usual cost of the lease extension to the landlord.
+The marriage fee is the amount of additional value that a lease extension will add the property Most leasehold owners in Dawlish will be able to extend under the legislation; however a conveyancer will be able to confirm if you qualify for an extension.
+In some situations you may not qualify.
+There are also strict deadlines and procedures to follow once the process has commenced and you will need to be guided by your conveyancer for the duration of the process.

 Lender Requirement